 Operations portal

-The EGI Operations Portal is developed and hosted into the IN2P3 Computing Center since November 2004.
-This service is used by different actors of the EGI area: regional operators, regional managers, resource center administrators, virtual community managers or any end users linked to this infrastructure.
+The EGI Operations Portal is developed and hosted into the IN2P3 Computing Centre since November 2004.
+This service is used by different actors of the EGI area: regional operators, regional managers, resource centre administrators, virtual community managers or any end users linked to this infrastructure.

 The main features provided by the Operations Portal are: